The information in this article applies to:

 You can finish your garage plan by adding additional lights and other electrical objects as well as fixtures such as tools and storage items.

-A variety of garage and shop related items can be found in the Garage Items and the Lawn & Garden Tools folders within the Exterior category.
+A variety of garage and shop related items can be found in the Garage Items and the Lawn & Garden Tools folders within the Exteriors category of the core catalogs.